Hampi is the land time forgot

 Waking up in the palace

 Though impressive at first, it was really on familiarity that I began to appreciate Evolve Back Kamalapura Palace.
 As I learned about the incredible amount of care and work that went into the design, I began to see the genius of the place.
-It’s essentially based on two things.
+It’s essentially based on two things: Design and Service.